colinzhu/vertx-db-task-queue/README.md

   4. mark the task as error

 ## Example
-Please refer to `ExampleApp` in test package
+Please refer to `TaskQueueTest` in test package

 ## TODO
 - [x] Integrate with event bus - done